 Let’s face it: hospitals are not the charitable institutions they once were.
 They may be funded by their provincial governments, but only for care of their residents.
 All others pay cash—or, if they’re from another province, by funds transferred out of their own provincial treasuries.

-So bear that in mind that if you plan on hosting friends, family, or loved ones from Ireland, the Philippines, the United States or any other foreign country, that any sudden illness or accident—a slip on the ice, a relatively minor ankle or knee sprain, or serious heart or gall bladder attack—can result in thousands of dollars of unexpected expenses, and the ruination of a lot more than just one short visit.
+So bear that in mind that if you plan on hosting friends, family, or loved ones from Ireland, the Philippines, the United States or any other foreign country, that any sudden illness or accident—a slip and fall, a relatively minor ankle or knee sprain, or a serious heart or gall bladder attack—can result in thousands of dollars of unexpected expenses, and the ruination of a lot more than just one short visit.

 Hospitals in Canada are expensive, as they are anywhere in the world.
 And Canadian hospitals are also relatively free to charge foreign patients what they consider “market” prices.
 In major cities such as Toronto, Ottawa, Vancouver and even in more rural areas, daily ward rates of $5,000 to $6,000 per day are not unusual—and that does not cover the costs of the ICU, or medications, or doctors’ fees.
 And when dealing with foreign patients, Canadian hospital administrators will demand payment, or some guarantee of payment, before the patients leave.
 Hopefully they have such a guarantee from a recognized insurer.

 No free lunch, no free care

 The myth of “free care” is pernicious, and you need to guard against it and protect your foreign visitors—and perhaps yourselves—by warning them that they need supplementary travel health insurance that is effective the moment they set foot in Canada, preferably purchased before they leave home.
 Whatever health insurance they may have for their own domestic needs may not be valid once they get to Canada.